-This thesis is not available to the public.
-Please ask the library for assistance.
+Thesis not available to public.
+Please ask library for assistance.

-(Sample Title Page for Thesis Classification \mathbf{F} : a regular work, i.e., it has no patentable invention or creation, the author does not wish for personal publication, there is no confidential information)
+(Sample Title Page for Thesis Classification of F: a regular work, i.e., it has no patentable invention or creation, the author does not wish for personal publication, there is no confidential information)